 Still not sure?

-Our signature Brand Canvas Method might be for you.
+Our signature M2 Method might be for you.
 We help you figure out your positioning and brand identity within your niche.
 That includes identifying your ideal customer and where they are online so you can easily reach them.